backstage/backstage/plugins/scaffolder-react/api-report.md

 // @public
 export const ScaffolderFieldExtensions: React_2.ComponentType;

-// Warning: (ae-missing-release-tag) "scaffolderListTaskRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const scaffolderListTaskRouteRef: SubRouteRef<undefined>;

-// Warning: (ae-missing-release-tag) "scaffolderTaskRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const scaffolderTaskRouteRef: SubRouteRef<PathParams<'/tasks/:taskId'>>;